 Unfortunately, it’s not all good news when it comes to using charcoal on your teeth.
-In fact, if charcoal toothpaste is the only thing you’re brushing your teeth with, that could be putting your teeth health in danger.
+In fact, if charcoal toothpaste is the only thing you’re brushing teeth with, that could be putting your teeth health in danger.
 The reason is because your toothpaste needs to have enough fluoride in it to protect against decay, but charcoal toothpaste prides itself on being “natural” and often doesn’t contain fluoride.

 Plus, as we briefly mentioned earlier, charcoal is very abrasive and could potentially damage your teeth.
 It can make your enamel rougher, which makes it easier for bacteria to stick to it.